 - Prune or fell trees with regard to seasonal nuisance (leaf letter, honey dew etc).

 However, the Council wishes to act in a reasonable manner towards its neighbours and will consider requests and suggestions from residents on an individual basis.
-The decision will normally be taken by the Green Spaces Committee, looking at the request in the wider context, including the Council's wish to conserve, and if possible extend, the number of trees in the town centre.
+The decision will normally be taken by the Environment Committee, looking at the request in the wider context, including the Council's wish to conserve, and if possible extend, the number of trees in the town centre.
 In addition, the Committee will take into account the need to give priority to works identified in Tree Condition Reports and any other tree works needed for reasons of safety.